Common Signs and Symptoms of Asthma

 As many as 10% – 12% of children in America are affected by asthma.
 Asthma symptoms can start at any age, but for most children, they will have their first sign of asthma by the age of 5.
 Possible signs of asthma in a child include:

-Asthma Symptoms in Adults
+Asthma Symptoms and Diagnosis in Adults

 What are the Complications of Asthma?